salma-emara/aps105-book/textbook/chapters/chapter10-strings/input-output-strings.md

 In `getStringSafely` function, in line $21$, we read the `'o'`, regardless if our character count was `n - 1` or not.
 We need to read the character only if `charCount < n - 1`.

-In the following code, we fixe the code in line $21$.
+In the following code, we fixed the code in line $21$.

 **Correct Code**
 ```{code-block} c